Spacial/csstuff/README.md

   - [nbviewer](https://github.com/jupyter/nbviewer) as a web service: Render Jupyter Notebooks as static web pages.
   - [Starboard Jupystar](https://starboard.gg/jupystar): Open any Jupyter notebook as an entirely in-browser Starboard notebook.
   - [colab-ssh](https://github.com/WassimBenzarti/colab-ssh): Connect to Google Colab using SSH.
+  - [pyheatmagic](https://github.com/csurfer/pyheatmagic): IPython magic command to profile and view your python code as a heat map.
 - R Lang
   - [imager](https://dahtah.github.io/imager/imager.html): an R package for image processing
   - [Taking control of animations in R and demystifying them in the process](https://www.data-imaginist.com/2017/animating-the-logo/)